 Unofficial bodies, such as various think tanks, could in principle do the same thing.
 But the official mandate of a fiscal council is likely to make it more effective in pursuing these tasks, as this will probably result in much more media interest and less of suspicions of any hidden agenda.
 The impact can be magnified by stipulations – or by establishing a practice – that the government must respond to the judgments of the council.

 Many early academic proposals, such as Wyplosz (2005), saw independent fiscal institutions as a substitute for rules, allowing discretionary policy-making with more flexibility than rules.
-But in practice fiscal councils usually coexist with rules, so it seems more adequate to regard them as complements.
+But in practice fiscal councils usually coexist with rules, so it seems more appropriate to regard them as complements.
 This is understandable as a fiscal rule provides a clear benchmark for judging policy.
-However, monitoring by independent and competent experts could permit more complex rules, for example containing explicit escape clauses providing for various contingencies when the rules can be set aside.
-Without such monitoring complex rules might weaken their impact, since adherence to them may be difficult to verify for the general public.
+The existence of fiscal councils could also influence how rules are formulated.
+There is a fundamental trade-off between simple rules (such as a ceiling on the actual deficit), which are easy to verify but may be inadequate in many situations because they are inflexible, and more complex rules (referring e.g. to the cyclically adjusted balance), which are more adequate because of their flexibility but also more difficult to verify.
+Monitoring by independent and competent experts could permit the rules to be more complex, as this likely reduces the scope for political manipulation.

 The recent reforms of EU economic governance include stipulations on independent national fiscal bodies.
 Several tasks have been outlined.
 One is to monitor compliance with the agreed national fiscal rules.
 Another is to advise on the use of the automatic correction mechanism in these rules, described in Section 3, and to assess whether the triggering of possible escape clauses are motivated.
 The independent body should also provide or endorse the macroeconomic forecast that serves a basis for the government’s budget proposal.